 grow in the natural world.

 preliminary and draft Waimakariri Residential Red Zone Recovery Plan in 2015

 and 2016, community feedback was received for the establishment of a community

 The Minister for Greater Christchurch Regeneration approved the plan in December 2016 and the greenspace

 land in the Kaiapoi East Regeneration Area provided an opportunity for edible

 landscapes such as community food forest and gardens – in September 2017 this is now a reality.

 1.5 acres and is bounded by Cass Street, Meadow Street and Oram Place.

-Food Forest concept design - paths are indicative only
+Food Forest concept design (for the completed forest) - paths are indicative only

 The Kaiapoi Food Forest Trust will